lucemhealth-archive/easy-jsonapi/README.md

 - `JSONAPI::Exceptions::QueryParamExceptions::InvalidQueryParam` when an included query parameter is non-compliant
 - `JSONAPI::Exceptions::DocumentExceptions::InvalidDocument` when the body is included and non-compliant

-If `ENV['RACK_ENV']` is set to something other than  `:development`, then the middleware will return the appropriate status code error given the JSON:API clause the headers, query params, or document violates.
+If `ENV['RACK_ENV']` is set to something other than  `'development'`, then the middleware will return the appropriate status code error given the JSON:API clause the headers, query params, or document violates.

 ### User Configurations